 Yes, even frugal people have side hustles.
 You can use your side hustle to save more money, pay off debt, or even to treat yourself without spending your regular income.

-It’s possible to earn up to $25 per hour with Postmates.
+Earnings vary depending on numerous factors like tips and delivery times.
 The app even allows you to create your own schedule, and they pay weekly.

 9. Get Rid of Cable